Adventure Time: Fandom

 Adventure Time fans cosplaying as Princess Bubblegum (left) and Lumpy Space Princess (right).

 Since its debut, Adventure Time has developed a strong following among children, teenagers, and adults; according to A.V.
 Club critic Noel Murray, fans are drawn to Adventure Time because of "the show's silly humor, imaginative stories, and richly populated world".
 While the show is often described as having a cult following, Eric Kohn of IndieWire said that the series has "started to look like one of the biggest television phenomenons of the decade".
 According to Alex Heigl of People magazine, "The show's fandom is especially Internet-savvy as well, with huge communities on Reddit, Imgur and Tumblr, who swap GIFs, fan art and theories with fervent regularity".
 In 2016, a study by The New York Times of the 50 TV shows with the most Facebook Likes found that Adventure Time "is the most popular show among the young in our data—just over two-thirds of 'likes' come from viewers [aged] 18–24".

 The show is a popular presence at fan conventions, such as San Diego Comic-Con.
 Reporter Emma-Lee Moss said, "This year's [2014] Comic-Con schedule reflected Adventure Times growing success, with several screenings [as well as] a dramatic reading with the show's voice talent".
 The show is also popular with cosplayers, who are performance artists that wear costumes and fashion accessories to represent characters from any given series.
 Moss wrote, "Looking into the crowd, it was clear that [Finn's] distinctive blue shirt and white hat were being mirrored by hundreds of Cosplayers, male and female".
 In an interview, Olivia Olson (who voices the character Marceline) said, "Literally, anywhere you look, anywhere in your range, you're going to see at least two people dressed up like Finn.
 It's crazy".

 Related media

 Spin-offs

 On October 23, 2019, Cartoon Network announced that four hour-long specials—collectively titled Adventure Time: Distant Lands—would air on HBO Max.
 The specials aired in 2020 and 2021.
 On August 17, 2021, it was announced that a second spin-off, Adventure Time: Fionna and Cake, focusing on the gender-swapped Fionna and Cake characters, had been ordered by HBO Max.
 On June 12, 2024, it was revealed that two additional spin-offs, entitled Adventure Time: Side Quests and Adventure Time: Heyo BMO, had also been greenlit by Cartoon Network Studios.
+Another spin-off Adventure Time: Bubblegum and Marceline was greenlit two years later.
+Adventure Time: Side Quests was released on Hulu and Disney+ on June 29, 2026.